dojobo/intro-r-med-data-22/README.md

 ## Acknowledgements

 Thanks to Melissa Ratajeski, Jenna Carlson, Ravi Patel, Moira Stockton, and Forrest Shooster for sharing materials (especially datasets) and insights.
 Thanks to Hadley Wickham & Garret Grolemund for [R for Data Science](https://r4ds.had.co.nz/), and to the R and tidyverse development communities.
+Deep thanks to Moira Stockton for acting as a teaching assistant during sessions.

 ## References